e-nikolov/thesis/thesis/020-related-work.md

 AllowedIPs = 101.0.0.1/32

 ```
-Each peer has a public/private key pair that is used for authentication and encryption based on the Noise Protocol Framework[@noiseProtocol].
+Each peer has a public/private key pair that is used for authentication and encryption based on the Noise Protocol Framework[@noiseDocs].
 The `Address` field specifies the virtual IP address that the local network interface will use, while the `AllowedIPs` field specifies what virtual IP addresses are associated with a peer's public key.
 A peer's `Endpoint` field specifies the URL at which it can be reached.
 Only one of the peers must be configured with a reachable endpoint for the other one.
 In the above example once `peer1`  initiates communication with `peer2`, `peer2` will learn the current endpoint of `peer1` and will be able to communicate back with it.

 ### Mesh VPNs